Wyre Forest District Council elections

 Wyre Forest District Council elections are held every four years.
 Wyre Forest District Council is the local authority for the non-metropolitan district of Wyre Forest in Worcestershire, England.
 Prior to 2019 elections were held three years out of every four, with a third of the council elected each time.
 Since the last boundary changes in 2015, 33 councillors have been elected from 12 wards.

-Political control

-The first elections to the council were held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council since 1974 has been held by the following parties:

-Leadership

-The leaders of the council since 1974 have been:

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2004 and 2015 elections, leading to the whole council bring elected in those years.
 The number of councillors was reduced from 42 to 33 for the 2015 election.